-With the proposed changes to the site, the overall lot coverage will be reduced.
 The existing building is partially located in a floodplain and the project will be required to meet all Village codes and requirements of the DuPage County Countywide Stormwater & Flood Plain Ordinance.
-Engineering plans will be required and reviewed prior to a Detailed Plan submittal for the Planned Development.
+Engineering plans will be required and reviewed prior to formal review of the Detailed Plan.